Conservation In Nebraska: 'Our Hope Is For People to Think of This as Not Just Flyover Country'

 In announcing a $165 million gift for preservation of coastal land in California, the tech-industry Dangermond family said that they were trying to set an example for other rich people like themselves.
 But they also suggested that non-billionaires, through much smaller scale community and neighborhood efforts could cumulatively make a large environmental and livability difference.

-The previous two installments in my conservation series gave illustrations of local, statewide, and regional efforts: first in Europe, and then in several coastal American states: Hawaii, Oregon, and Maine.
+The previous two installments in this conservation series gave illustrations of local, statewide, and regional efforts: first in Europe, and then in several coastal American states: Hawaii, Oregon, and Maine.

 Now a report from Nebraska, on a major prairie-conservation effort underway there.
 This comes from William Whitney, executive director of the Prairie Plains Resource Institute in Aurora: